iampi31415/iampi31415.github.io/book/src/ch_2/panic.md

-If something goes wrong, the program will `panic!`.
+If something goes very wrong, a program will `panic!`.
 In embedded, we will always need to add a `panic-handler`.

 [esp-backtrace] provides a `panic-handler` feature that handles `panic!`.
-This is why we need to `use esp-backtrace as _`.
+It prints the backtrace of what was executed up to that point.
+We need to `use esp-backtrace as _` so that this handler is included in the final binary.

 Let's access the project at `exercises/panic`, and modify the code to test `panic!`.